 When choosing a cloud backup service provider, there are a few additional considerations to weigh.
 Some companies have special needs related to data protection, but not all cloud backup providers are able to meet those needs.
 For example, if a company must comply with a specific regulation such as HIPAA or GDPR, the cloud backup service needs to be certified as compliant with data handling procedures as defined by that regulation.
-While an outside firm provides the backup, the customer is still responsible for the data, and could face serious consequences -- including steep fines -- if the cloud backup provider does not maintain the data appropriately.
+Although an outside firm provides the backup, the customer is still responsible for the data and could face serious consequences -- including steep fines and litigation -- if the cloud backup provider doesn't maintain the data appropriately.

 Data archiving is another special consideration when selecting a cloud backup service.
 Archiving is different from routine data backup.
-Archived data is data that is not currently needed but still needs to be retained.
-Ideally, that data should be removed from the daily backup stream because it is likely unchanged and it unnecessarily increases the volume of backup data transmissions.
+Archived data is data that isn't currently needed but still needs to be retained.
+Ideally, that data should be removed from the daily backup stream because it's likely unchanged, and it unnecessarily increases the volume of backup data transmissions.
 Some cloud backup providers offer archiving services to complement their backup products.
-Archive data is generally stored on equipment geared to longer retentions and infrequent access, such as tape or low-performing disk systems.
-That type of storage is generally less expensive than data storage used for active backups.
+Archive data is generally stored on equipment geared for longer retentions and infrequent access, such as tape or low-performing disk systems.
+Archival storage, such as Amazon S3 Glacier or Azure Archive Storage, is generally less expensive than data storage used for active backups.

 Cloud vs. local backup

 When looking into data backup options, two main product categories are cloud backup and local backup.
-Local backup, also known as traditional backup, is the process of storing a copy of data on-site at the organization.
-In this approach, backup software is used to manage and copy the data to hardware such as tapes, disks or network-attached storage devices.
+Local backup, also known as traditional backup, is the process of storing a copy of data on site at the organization.
+In this approach, backup software is used to manage, copy and restore the data to backup targets such as tapes, disks or network-attached storage devices.

-Cloud and tape both provide protection from cyberattacks, such as ransomware.
+Cloud and tape both provide protection from cyber attacks, including ransomware.
 Cloud backups are useful in the event of an attack because they are off-site.
 Tape backups are even more secure because they are offline.

 Disk, while not as portable as tape, is another common medium for backup.
 The biggest benefit to a disk is access speed.
 Disks offer random access and often top cloud and tape for restore speed.
 Disk-based backups are typically performed continuously throughout the day, while tape backs up less regularly.
 A disk-based backup is self-contained, with less personnel interaction than with tape, making the risk of human error smaller.
-Disk-based backups can be expensive, often costlier than tape or cloud.
-The life span of disk is shorter than tape, and its durability is weaker than that of tape.
-As long as the service provider is still in business, the life span of a cloud backup could be longer than that of disk or tape.
+Disk-based backups can be expensive, though -- often costlier than tape or cloud.
+The lifespan of disk is shorter than tape, and its durability is weaker than that of tape.
+As long as the service provider is still in business, the lifespan of a cloud backup could be longer than that of disk or tape.

-NAS backup uses a type of appliance that connects to a network, rather than a desktop or server, to accomplish a local backup.
+NAS backup relies on a disk-based NAS appliance that connects to a network, rather than a desktop or server, to accomplish a local backup.
 These appliances allow multiple devices and users on the same network to store, access and share data wirelessly.
-Both NAS and cloud backup offer strong data protection, high security and efficient recovery times, but since NAS appliances are located on the same local area network (LAN) as the devices being backed up, NAS backups are quicker to perform than cloud backups.
+Both NAS and cloud backup offer strong data protection, high security and efficient recovery times, but since NAS appliances are located on the same LAN as the devices being backed up, NAS backups are quicker to perform than cloud backups.
 However, cloud backups can provide a lower initial cost and a higher reliability in the case of on-site disasters.

 The following chart helps to illustrate when cloud data backups should be considered as a viable option.